-Make sure your 2016 summer includes Summer Nature Day Camp!
-Children & youth under the age of 14 disappear into the woods and wild spaces of Portland as they learn ecology, explore nature's nooks & crannies, spend hours with our diverse & adventurous staff and help make our parks a better place.
+Make sure your 2017 summer includes Rockin Robins, Nature Day Camp, or DIY Nature Camp!
+Children & youth under the age of 13 disappear into the woods and wild spaces of Portland as they learn ecology, explore nature's nooks & crannies, spend hours with our diverse & adventurous staff and help make our parks a better place.
 Weekly nature themes drive the ecology focus of the camp, and are used as a catalyst for children to learn & experience the world around them.
 As the week goes on and children become more familiar with the staff and the park, the activities shift into child-directed play and learning with the hope of creating a meaningful individual experience for each child and the group as a whole.

 We hire staff who have an affinity to both ecology and play, and our summer staff members are trained in the traditional crafts & games of Nature Day Camp, child development, small group and large group management, risk management, Leave No Trace principles, nature crafts, ethnobotany, Portland Parks & Natural Areas stewardship, First Aid, and CPR.
 Our goals are to connect children to nature through experiential ecology, to model curiosity & wonder and to be positive role models toward youth of all ages.

 Summer Schedule of Camps We have camps for preschoolers (partial-day) and elementary and older youth (full-day).
 Check out the 2017 Camp Schedule!

 We also have volunteer programs for teens age 13-17.
 See the Teacher Apprentice page for more information.

 2017 Nature Themes Themes for Nature Day Camp 2017!